-In early September, we are changing the way we describe easements in title registers.
+In mid-September, we are changing the way we describe easements in title registers.

 What is changing?